How ROKU (Roku) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $685.7M (+17.8% YoY)

-- ROKU maintains robust margins due to its scalable digital platform, high-margin advertising business, and efficient content distribution partnerships.
+- ROKU maintains robust margins due to its scalable digital platform and high-margin advertising business.

 - Most costs come from content acquisition, platform infrastructure, and device manufacturing.